michael105/minilib/minicore/base/README.md

 ### Static builds for linux amd64

-Compiled abd linked with the standard toolchain, gcc and ld,  -Os;
+Compiled and linked with the standard toolchain, gcc and ld,  -Os;

 I'm trying to get a usable basic Unix system (without kernel) built statically within 64kB, it's going to be interesting.